RikkuX491/SE-NYC-TEMPLATE-Phase-3/README.md

 ]
 ```

-Make a List Comprehension that constructs a list such that each item in the list with be in the following format: `Fido is a Dog`.
+Make a List Comprehension that constructs a list such that each item in the list with be in the following format: `{name} is a {animal_type}`, where `{name}` references the name of the animal, and `{animal_type}` references the animal_type of the animal.
 Store the result of this List Comprehension into a variable called `animal_descriptions`.

 ``` python
 animal_descriptions